What is LGBT?

-LGBT stands for lesbian, gay, bisexual and transgender and along with heterosexual they describe people’s sexual orientation or gender identity.
-These terms are explained in more detail here.
+LGBT stands for lesbian, gay, bisexual and transgender and along with heterosexual they are terms used to describe people’s sexual orientation or gender identity.
+These terms are explained in more detail below.

 A lesbian woman is one who is romantically, sexually and/or emotionally attracted to women.
 Many lesbians prefer to be called lesbian rather than gay.